• Skip to main content

 Do I need to peel the vegetables

 No, you don’t!
-Leaving the potatoes and carrots unpeeled will give this chicken and potato stew more of a rustic feel.
+Leaving the potatoes and carrots unpeeled will give this rich winter stew more of a rustic feel.
 Just wash them thoroughly before adding into the pot.
 I do, however, recommend peeling the celery root (otherwise it will be difficult to get rid of all the soil trapped within its gnarly skin).

 Step-by-step recipe instructions